icanseeuseeingme/ansible-ubuntu-base/README.md

-Dependencies:
-===
+**Dependencies:**
-Vagrant
+- Vagrant
-Ansible
+- Ansible

 ----------------------

-This is my person way of installing Ansible on a vagrant instance to the latest version, quickly, for testing.
+*This is my person way of installing Ansible on a vagrant instance to the latest version, quickly, for testing.*